 The age restriction had been a big part of the demand for FDA regulation of vaping products.
 In the years before implementation of the new rules, anti-tobacco activists had portrayed the vaping market as a “wild west” that needed to be tamed by the federal agency.
 Of course, the truth is that 48 states already had their own age restrictions when the Deeming Rule took effect, and some states have a minimum age that’s higher than the legal adult age of 18.

 Alabama, Alaska, and Nebraska have set 19 as the legal age to buy vapes.
-Buyers must be 21 in Arkansas, California, Connecticut, Delaware, Hawaii, Illinois, Maine, Maryland, Massachusetts, New Jersey, New York (takes effect Nov.
-13), Ohio, Oregon, Texas, Utah (July 1, 2021; minimum age is 19 until then), Vermont, Virginia, and Washington (Jan.
+Buyers must be 21 in Arkansas, California, Connecticut, Delaware, Hawaii, Illinois, Maine, Maryland, Massachusetts, New Jersey, New York, Ohio, Oregon, Pennsylvania (takes effect July 1, 2020), Texas, Utah (takes effect July 1, 2021; minimum age is 19 until then), Vermont, Virginia, and Washington (takes effect Jan.
 1, 2020).
 The legal age is also 21 in the District of Columbia and U.S. territory Guam.
 In every other U.S. state and territory the age is 18.

 Tobacco 21 is an organization dedicated to increasing the legal minimum age to purchase tobacco and nicotine products to 21.
 Proponents say that if young potential smokers (or vapers) don’t socialize regularly with people able to legally purchase tobacco products (or vapes), fewer teenagers will have access, and fewer will become frequent users at an early age.
 According to CASAA, “advocates of T-21 legislation have as their guiding principle the eventual elimination of tobacco and nicotine products from the marketplace.”